Ah, how I love these stainless steel ice block holders. Gorgeous! They are ideal for making this mango and banan smoothie ice block recipe.

-Worth pulling them out to make ice blocks even on a winter’s day in Sydney.
+It is worth pulling them out to make ice blocks even on a sunny winter’s day in Sydney.
 We can buy frozen mango in bags from a fruit shop nearby, but we can also use tinned mango.

-These are a huge hit with my kids and with me because it fills them up effortlessly with fruit and yoghurt whilst making them think Mum’s given them a huge treat.
+These homemade ice blocks are a huge hit with my kids, and with me because it fills them up effortlessly with fruit and yoghurt whilst making them think Mum’s given them a huge treat.

 As with most of my cooking, I make a huge quantity and freeze extras.
 If you have fewer kids or iceblock moulds, just make half the quantity.